 Dinner goes very well.
 In addition to the Scooby gang, Mia and Ethan showed up with Elliot and Val.
 The whole crew is getting on very well.
-We all have an extremely good time and everyone seems to be very relaxed, even Al seems to loosen up although I have no idea what the problem was.
+We all have an extremely good time, and everyone seems to be very relaxed, even Al seems to loosen up although I have no idea what the problem was.
 Anyway, Maxie talks about the wedding without giving anything away and Gary and Marilyn are quite clingy.
-I can tell they still they haven’t sealed the deal yet.
+I can tell they still haven’t sealed the deal yet.
 As usual, the guys fall into the regular guy banter—this time about fishing and, of all things, boxing—and the girls once again take to the balcony.

 “Ana, tell us all about Anguilla,” Val croons.
 Since this is the first time that we are all together since my trip, I have to fill them in on all the juicy details.

 “Well, I can’t say too much since Christian’s baby sister is present,” I protest.